-The Tokyo Monorail is one of the main routes getting from Haneda Airport (Tokyo International Airport) to central Tokyo.
-Hamamatsucho Station, the terminal of the Tokyo Monorail, is the "Gateway to Central Tokyo" directly connected to the JR train station.
-While Hamamatsucho Station is convenient for access to all parts of Tokyo, the Shiba-Daimon area, where the station is located, is also popular among foreign tourists for its unique scenery.
-In this article, under the title of "Shiba-Daimon Golden Route," we will guide you to the interesting places that you should not miss when you come to Hamamatsucho Station.
-Here are some of the "This is Japan" spots between Hamamatsucho Station and Tokyo Tower!
+The Tokyo Monorail is the main means of getting from Haneda Airport (Tokyo International Airport) to central Tokyo.
+Hamamatsucho Station, the terminal station, is the "gateway to the city center" that is directly connected to the JR station.
+Hamamatsucho Station is convenient for access to various parts of Tokyo, but in fact, the Shiba-Daimon area where this station is located is also a popular town for foreign tourists who can encounter the scenery of the Japan.
+Therefore, this time, under the title of "Shiba-Daimon Golden Route", we will guide you to the famous places that you should visit without ever passing through Hamamatsucho Station.
+Introducing "This is Japan" spots between Hamamatsucho Station and Tokyo Tower!

-Hamamatsucho Station is a 14-minute ride from Haneda Airport's Terminal 3, where international flights arrive.
-The monorail leaves the airport and passes between skyscrapers before arriving at its final stop, Hamamatsucho Station.
-The ticket gate is on the 3rd floor, down the stairs from the platform on the 5th floor of the building.
-You can transfer directly to the JR line, but this time we left the ticket gate here and went for a walk in the Shiba/Daimon area.
-It is a 20-minute walk from here to the Tokyo Tower, but we will take our time to reach the goal while making various stops along the way.
+14 minutes from Haneda Airport Terminal 3, where international flights arrive.
+After leaving the airport, the monorail passes through the skyscrapers and arrives at the terminus Hamamatsucho Station.
+The ticket gate is on the 3rd floor, which is down the stairs from the platform on the 5th floor of the building.
+You can change to JR as it is, but this time you can exit the ticket gate here and go for a walk in the Shiba-Daimon area.
+It takes about 20 minutes to walk from here to Tokyo Tower, but I would like to make various detours to the goal slowly.

-As you step out of the building, you will see JR Hamamatsucho Station with the Shinkansen and trains passing by on the elevated tracks on your right, and the Shiba/Daimon area on your left with Tokyo Tower in the background.
-First, let's proceed toward the right and visit the Kyu-Shiba Rikyu Gardens, located right next to JR Hamamatsucho Station.
+When you step out of the building, you can see JR Hamamatsucho Station with bullet trains passing by on the overpass on your right, and the cityscape of the Shiba-Daimon area with Tokyo Tower in the background on your left.
+First of all, I would like to go to the right and visit the "Old Shiba Rikyu Garden" right next to JR Hamamatsucho Station.

-During the Edo period (1603-1868), the political center of Japan was located in Edo (present-day Tokyo) for the first time by the unification of the country under the rule of Tokugawa Ieyasu.
-The daimyos (feudal lords) of each domain serving the Tokugawa Shogunate were given fiefdoms within the city of Edo (present-day Tokyo), where they built their daimyo residences.
-The area where Minato Ward is located today was close to Edo Castle, and many daimyo residences were built there.
-Many of the daimyo's residences had splendid daimyo gardens, in which each domain used its own garden construction techniques to the fullest extent.
+With the unification of Tokugawa Ieyasu, the political center was first placed in Edo (present-day Tokyo) during the Edo period (1603-1868).
+The feudal lords (local lords) of each domain serving the Tokugawa shogunate were also given fiefdoms in the city of Edo and built daimyō residences there.
+The area where the current Minato Ward is located was close to Edo Castle, so it is an area where many daimyo residences were built.
+Many feudal lords' residences had magnificent daimyo gardens, and the gardening skills of each domain were fully invested.

-During the Edo period, there were several hundred daimyo gardens in Edo alone, but most of them were dismantled during the transition from Edo to Tokyo, and only 23 gardens are still in existence.
-One of them is the "Kyu Shiba Rikyu Gardens," which is estimated to have been created between 1678 and 1686 in the residence of Tadatomo Okubo, a member of the Shogun's council of elders.
+In the Edo period, there were hundreds of daimyō gardens in Edo alone, but most of them were dismantled as the times changed from Edo to Tokyo, and only 23 still exist.
+One of them is the "Old Shiba Rikyu Onshi Garden", which is estimated to have been built between 1678 and 1686 as the residence of the elder Okubo Tadatomo.

-A kaiyushiki fountain garden is a style of garden where visitors can stroll around a pond and enjoy the scenery through a large garden.
-The garden here is a typical example.
-Visitors can sit on the benches provided along the walking paths and enjoy the scenery from various angles.
-The Japanese-style natural scenery can be enjoyed throughout the four seasons, especially during the cherry blossom season from late March to early April and the autumn foliage season from late November to early December.
+A strolling spring water garden is a style garden in which you can enjoy the scenery while walking around the pond and strolling through the large garden.
+The gardens here are a prime example.
+The park, dotted with mountains and islets, is rich in varied scenery, and visitors can sit on benches set up in various places along the walking path and enjoy the scenery from various angles.
+In particular, you can see the natural scenery that is Japan throughout the four seasons, including the cherry blossom season from late March to early April and the autumn foliage season from late November to early December.

-Enjoy gourmet food from century-old stores in the historic shopping district
+Enjoy 100-year-old gourmet food in a historic shopping street

-While retaining the atmosphere of an old-fashioned shopping street, the Shibajinmei Shopping Center has both old stores that have been around for over 100 years and new urban stores.
-There are casual restaurants and bars, and you can find delicious gourmet food whether you visit during the day or at night.
+While retaining the atmosphere of an old-fashioned shopping street, Shiba Shinmei Shopping Street is a place where long-established stores that have been around for more than 100 years and urban new stores coexist.
+There are also restaurants that you can easily enter, such as bars, and you can find delicious gourmet food whether you go during the day or at night.

 Shiba Daimon Sarashina Fukiya